jimyeong/apoll-ts-react-mongo-todos/README.md

 /// localstorage event listener if will be fired in other windows, or tabs not its own window which you were watching

+** Be cautious about this message **
+React hooks can be called only in react function or custom hook function.
+So that was why you can use async hooks in the function not in the useEffect

+Message: ** React Hook "useState" is called in function "handleCredentialResponse" that is neither a React function component nor a custom React Hook function.
+React component names must start with an uppercase letter.
+React Hook names must start with the word "use" react-hooks/rules-of-hooks **

+21.07.24
+UseGoogleSignup hook has to work. get a token or fail flag